iamdcj/javascripts/types/arrays/README.md

 ```

-JS arrays can contain an mixture of any valid datatype:
+JS arrays can contain an mixture of any valid datatype, including arrays;
 ```
 const mixedBag = [1, "two", { number: 3 }];